stefanicjuraj/stefanicjuraj.github.io/docs/work.md

 > April 2023 - Present

 At ReversingLabs, my work revolves around building and maintaining a large-scale documentation platform for complex cybersecurity products.
-I develop and maintain docs.reversinglabs.com, working primarily with Docusaurus and a modern JavaScript/React stack.
+I develop and maintain [docs.reversinglabs.com](https://docs.reversinglabs.com), working primarily with Docusaurus and a modern JavaScript/React stack.
 Beyond writing documentation, I focus heavily on the surrounding infrastructure: automating build, staging, testing, and deployment workflows using GitLab CI/CD, YAML, Python, and Bash.

 A significant part of my role involves implementing and maintaining OpenAPI specifications for API endpoints, using tools like Redocly and Swagger to ensure accuracy and usability.
-I regularly write changelogs and documentation updates alongside new releases, aiming to keep the documentation tightly aligned with the product’s evolution rather than treating it as an afterthought.
+I regularly write changelogs and documentation updates alongside new releases, keeping the documentation aligned with the product’s development cycle.

 <!-- - Developed and maintained [docs.reversinglabs.com](https://docs.reversinglabs.com)
   - _Docusaurus_, _JavaScript_, _React_, _Markdown_, _HTML_, _CSS_